 In the final round, “Capture the Crown”, the final four Attackers made their way across an obstacle-ridden courtyard and up to the tower where the Crown waited.
 All six Defenders faced off with the Attackers and tried to impede their progress.

 30,000 square feet of foam was used for the castle which was built on 50 acres of land.
 Over 150 people were involved with the construction of the set.

 Filming for the first season began in September of 2010 in Amaranth Township.
 Season one consisted of 26 episodes.
 The show was renewed on February 3rd, 2012 for another 26 episodes which began filming in 2013.

 After the second season the game show set fell silent.

 It didn’t take long for people to sleuth out the location of the castle.
-Within a week other social media sites began showing Splatalot photos from urban explorers.
+Within a week other urban explorers were posting their photos of this location on social media.
 Marblemedia did not take kindly to the attention the property was receiving.

 Spokesperson Donna McNeil, vice-president of Marblemedia was quoted as saying, “We ask people to adhere to the no trespassing signs and refrain from encouraging others to break in.
 It’s not open to the public and we want everyone to stay safe and out of trouble.”

 Marblemedia went so far as to contact people who posted video of the location and ask that they remove the content, including threats of legal action.
 OAP also received a request and removed the Facebook post as is customary when such requests are made to us.